Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

-Following \cite{Zhang2008} and \cite{Lee2009}, we focus on the always-observed subpopulation $\left(S_{0} = 1, S_{1} = 1\right)$.
-Importantly, this subpopulation is the only group with censored potential outcomes observed in both treatment arms.
-For the other three subpopulations, treatment effect parameters are not point-identified or bounded in a non-trivial way without further parametric assumptions since at least one of the potential outcomes ($Y_{0}^{*}$ or $Y_{1}^{*}$) is never observed.\footnote{In some applications (e.g., analyzing the impact of a medical treatment on a health quality measure re where selection is given by whether the patient is alive), the potential censored outcome $Y_{d}^{*}$ is not even properly defined when $S_{d} = 0$ for $d \in \left\lbrace 0, 1 \right\rbrace$.} Since our focus is on a fully non-parametric identification strategy, we do not discuss parametric identification of unconditional treatment effect parameters or treatment effect parameters associated with the latent groups $ON$, $NO$ and $NN$.
+Following \cite{Zhang2008} and \cite{Lee2009}, we focus on the always-observed sub-population $\left(S_{0} = 1, S_{1} = 1\right)$.
+Importantly, this sub-population is the only group with censored potential outcomes observed in both treatment arms.
+For the other three sub-populations, treatment effect parameters are not point-identified or bounded in a non-trivial way without further parametric assumptions because at least one of the potential outcomes ($Y_{0}^{*}$ or $Y_{1}^{*}$) is never observed.
+Since we focus on a fully non-parametric identification strategy, we do not discuss parametric identification of unconditional treatment effect parameters or treatment effect parameters associated with the latent groups $ON$, $NO$ and $NN$.

-Our target parameter is the probability of causation within the subpopulation that is always observed:
+Our target parameter is the probability of causation within the sub-population that is always observed: